 v ENROLLING DoxyPEP: Phase IV study of doxycycline taken as a single 200 mg dose within 24-72 hours after condomless sexual contact.
 Eligible individuals must be a man who has sex with men or a transgender woman, living with HIV or taking/starting HIV PrEP, with a history of gonorrhea, chlamydia or syphilis in the past year.
 Participants will be randomized 2:1 to receive open label doxycycline or continued standard of care for 12 months of follow-up.
 Contact 415-939-4543 (Living with HIV, enrolled at ZSFG) or 415-855-0402 (PrEP patients, enrolled at SF City clinic) Also see website: https://depts.washington.edu/doxypepstudy/

 STUDIES FOR COVID-19

-OUTPATIENT TREATMENT FOR RECENT COVID INFECTION (ACTIV-2) : Phase 2/3 platform trial of treatments for outpatients with newly diagnosed COVID.
-Currently providing a single infusion of monoclonal antibodies vs. placebo for people with a diagnosis of COVID and symptom onset of less than 10 days.
-Safe transportation will be provided for patients during the isolation time period.
-More information available at www.riseabovecovid.com and call/text (415) 806-8554 (English/Spanish)
+v ENROLLING OUTPATIENT TREATMENT FOR RECENT COVID INFECTION (ACTIV-2) : Phase 2/3 platform trial of treatments for outpatients with newly diagnosed COVID.
+Currently enrolling patients diagnosed with COVID within 10 da and symptom onset of less than 7 days.
+Includes multiple additional agents including oral therapy, inhaled interferon, IM monoclonal antibody, subQ monoclonal antibody, and bovine serum albumin, with an active comparator arm of REGN mAbs for those at higher risk for disease progression.
+Prior COVID vaccination not exclusionary.
+Safe transportation will be provided for patients during the infectious time period.
+More information available at www.riseabovecovid.com and call/text (415) 806-8554 (English/Spanish).